-Investigates the history of students at Towson University in the 1960s and 1970s.
+Investigates the history of students at Towson University in the 20th century.
 These decades were years of rapid transformation in American politics and culture as the rights revolution, the Vietnam War, the rise of counter culture, and student activism reshaped society.
 At the forefront of driving these movements were students.
 Away from home for the first time, exposed to new ideas, and surrounded by new friends students pushed against cultural and political boundaries and helped reshape the United States.
 Working closely with the materials in the Towson University Archives students will endeavor to understand this turbulent period through the eyes of Towson students who went before them.
 Students will be expected to read critically, participate in class discussions of readings, movies, and music videos, and be willing to work interactively and collaboratively.

 China is now the second largest economy in the world, a growing military power, and

 an increasingly influential model for other countries.
 Students will discuss